sabbirshawon/wp-plugin/Modular_Admin_SubPages/digita-plugin/inc/Base/readme.md

-# WP Plugin fROM Scratch
+# WP Plugin From Scratch

 Full list of sections and features we will build during the series of Tutorials